unitymakesus/unity-starter/README.md

 });
 ````

-Replace the string inside the families arg with the minimum font and weights your project requires.
-Use the format specified by Google Fonts: `Name:weight,weight|Name:weight,weight,weight`.
+Replace the string inside the families array with the minimum font and weights your project requires.
+Use the format specified by Google Fonts: `'Name:weight,weight', 'Name:weight,weight,weight'`.